Is private property a barrier to food system transformation?

 As this regime of property and the colonial capitalist system of which it is a cornerstone has come to dominate all corners of the globe, it has become increasingly hard to imagine other ways of relating to the land.
 Private ownership has a firm hold on how we think about and imagine the land and our relationship to it.

 For example, research has found that nearly 70% of aspiring farmers in British Columbia ranked private ownership as their ideal type of land arrangement.
-Nick Blomley, calls this imaginative limitation ‘ontological policing’, meaning that it draws strict boundaries around what does, and doesn’t, count as property.
+This imaginative limitation might be termed ontological policing, meaning that it draws strict boundaries around what does, and doesn’t, count as property.
 Anything beyond those boundaries is made to seem unnatural, unrealistic or unworkable — a leftover from an earlier, less developed time or a hopelessly naïve utopian yearning.

 So, does this mean an agroecological transition is doomed?
 Not in the slightest, because, of course, there are many other ways of relating to land beyond the strict confines of private property.
 One alternative can be found in the theory — and practice — of the commons, most famously developed by Elinor Ostrom in 1990.
 Ostrom showed that sustainable community management of resources was entirely possible under certain conditions or ‘design principles’.
 More radical understandings of the commons go beyond Ostrom’s functionalist understanding to distinguish between capitalist and anti-capitalist commons and to argue explicitly in favour of practices of commoning that seek to undo the exploitative dynamics of oppression that stifle human and non-human health and flourishing.
 Community landownership might in some cases be one example of such commoning practice.